carbon-io/carbond/docs/guide/collections.rst

 The :js:func:`~carbond.Collection.updateObject` operation handler takes an ``id`` and an ``update`` object and should apply that update to an object in the collection with a matching ID.
-Similar to :js:func:`~carbond.Collection.update`, the ``updateObject`` operation can be configured to support upserts with all the same return value caveats.
-The only difference in this case is that if the operation is configured to return an upserted document and an upsert took place, the upserted document should be returned instead of the number of updated/upserted objects (e.g., ``1`` or ``0`` in the case of ``updateObject``).
+Similar to :js:func:`~carbond.Collection.update`, the ``updateObject`` operation can be configured to support upserts and to return the upserted document with all the same return value caveats.

 .. todo:: add link to example implementation